 Moonlighting is defined as taking on a secondary job in addition to a primary full-time job.
 (Typically, second jobs were done at night, by moonlight, after one’s day job.)
 That extra job might require you to be on-premises, or it could be a project that can be done from home.

 These days, some people use the term loosely.
 You might hear someone say, “I moonlight editing college application essays” or “I moonlight now and then at a catering company.”
-The hours may be variable and flexible, but it’s an additional form of employment that brings in money.
+The hours may be variable and flexible, but it’s an additional form of employment that brings in money, potentially helping an individual to create financial freedom.

 Generally, as long as moonlighting doesn’t impact an employee’s performance while they’re on the clock, employers will allow moonlighting.
 However, company rules, such as a non-compete policy, could bar full-time employees from moonlighting jobs in similar industries.

-Having a second job can accomplish a variety of goals, from paying down credit card debt to funding a new car purchase to creating financial freedom if you’re a young person still living at home.
+Having a second job can accomplish a variety of goals, from adding money to your bank account, to paying down credit card debt to funding a new car purchase to buying a home.

 How Does Moonlighting Work?